YousefKhawaga/Natours/README.md

 # Natours

-This is a site i did but not my Design
+This was one of the projects i did in advanced css course i took.

+It's a static page with very cool animation.
+All hard coded using only HTML and CSS